rockettheme/docs/Docs/joomla/templates/quantive/demo_module_5.md

 ---
-title: Juxta: Recreating the Demo - Connect with Us
+title: Quantive: Recreating the Demo - Connect with Us
-description: Your Guide to Recreating Elements of the Juxta Demo for Joomla
+description: Your Guide to Recreating Elements of the Quantive Demo for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/juxta:Juxta
+breadcrumb: /joomla:Joomla/!templates:Templates/quantive:Quantive

 ---